Te Papa: Collections

 The History Collection includes many dresses and textiles, the oldest of which date back to the sixteenth century.
 The History Collection also includes the New Zealand Post Archive with around 20,000 stamps and related objects, and the Pacific Collection with about 13,000 historic and contemporary items from the Pacific Islands.

+The history of Te Papa’s foreign ethnology collections (excluding those from the Pacific) mirrors, in broad terms, the developmental patterns seen in New Zealand’s other major metropolitan museums—Otago Museum, Canterbury Museum, and Auckland Museum.
+However, each institution has followed a distinct historical trajectory.
+Due to its early policies and collecting practices, Te Papa holds smaller and more fragmented foreign ethnology collections than the other three.
+Unlike them, Te Papa acquired most of its material through passive means rather than proactive collection efforts.

 There are significant collections of fossils and archaeozoology; a herbarium of about 250,000 dried specimens (Index Herbariorum code WELT); a collection of about 70,000 specimen of New Zealand birds; significant amphibians, reptiles and mammals.

+Molluscan holotypes, neotypes, lectotypes and syntypes are held by the Museum of New Zealand.

 The museum has the world's largest specimen of the rare colossal squid (Mesonychoteuthis hamiltoni).
 It weighs 495 kg and is 4.2 m long.
 The squid arrived at the museum in March 2007 after being captured by New Zealand fishers in the Ross Sea off Antarctica.
 The cultural collections include collections on photography, Māori taonga (cultural treasures), and Pacific cultures.

 The Museum of New Zealand is also home to the Elgar Collection, a valuable collection of English and French furniture and paintings, the oldest of which date back to the seventeenth century.
-In 1946 the Dominion Museum received a bequest of some of Fernside Homestead’s finest antiques from Ella Elgar’s will.
+In 1946 the Dominion Museum received a bequest of some of Fernside Homestead's finest antiques from Ella Elgar's will.
 Until 1992 these antiques were displayed in period rooms at the Dominion Museum, and objects from the Elgar Collection are currently exhibited throughout Te Papa.